 It is not possible to change the polarity of the regulator after it is built.
 If you decide to change the polarity of you generator after the purchase of the digital regulator product you will need to repurchase the product.
 DO NOT change the polarity after installation.
 Our regulator is built for a specific polarity and cannot be changed in the field.

 I'm sold.
 How do I order one?

 Simply go to the Order Info tab on our site (http://www.vintagemecha-tronics.com) download and print our Order Form.
-Then provide the required information along with a check for $159.95.
+Then provide the required information along with a check for the proper amount.
 Mail this with your old regulator and we will do the rest.
 Return shipping of your regulator is included in the price.

 You are asking for a check.
 Any other way to pay?